Word Zapper: Gameplay

 The player controls a spaceship-like "Zapper" which can move about the screen and shoot up, left, and right.
 The objective is to shoot the letters that spell the current word, in order, while shooting or avoiding asteroids in the lower portion of the screen.
 There are four types of asteroids, and each has a different effect if it comes into contact with the Zapper.
 The "Doomsday" asteroid ends the game.
 The "Scroller" asteroid mixes up the scrolling letters for five seconds.
 The "Zonker" and "Bonker" asteroids knock the Zapper to the side.

 The game ends after being hit by a doomsday asteroid, after the 99 second timer runs down, or the ultimate goal of completing three words.

+Development

+The movement of the asteroids is based on Space Jockey, also from James Wickstead Design Associates.

 Reception

 Richard A. Edwards reviewed Word Zapper in The Space Gamer No. 59.
 Edwards commented that "It is difficult to make a statement concerning recommendation.
 Word Zapper is innovative enough to draw attention at first, but it will depend on the individual gamer whether another arcade shooting match with letters is worth the price tag."

 In the 1983 Arcade Awards, Word Zapper was one of two runners-up for the "Most Innovative Videogame" category.